Meganmccarty/life-lister-rails/README.md

 This is the Ruby on Rails backend built for the Life-Lister app.
 The API has endpoints for users, records, and taxons.
 The frontend is built with React JS.
 For the frontend, see the repo here: https://github.com/Meganmccarty/life-lister-react

+You can visit the live, frontend website here: https://life-lister.herokuapp.com

 ## Get your own copy
 To create your own copy of this project:
 1. Fork this repo